9ae/ace/characters/alan.md

 His arc is mostly in the Madame Juliette chapter, for the most part he is a flat character.
 Always cheerful and optimistic.

+What does he think/feel after losing his position with the gov?

+> He was pretty happy with his job at the government.

 ------

 ## Reasons